 Pro Tip: Perfectly casual with luxurious appointments, the Camden Maine Stay Inn is a picture-ready stay in Camden.

 Wiscasset, Maine, is a delightful small town where you will fall in love with a hometown Christmas.
 Wiscasset Holiday Marketfest is 3 days of fun shopping in charming downtown Wiscasset for all the made-in-Maine items you need to check off your Christmas gift list.
-From December 3–5, you can kick off your holiday shopping and explore this lovely coastal town.
+During the first week of December, you can kick off your holiday shopping and explore this lovely coastal town.

 The local shops and galleries are stocked with beautiful items waiting just for you.
-Whether you are shopping at Rock Paper Scissors for that unique gift or Sylvan Gallery showcasing contemporary works of New England artists, you will be enchanted by this charming town.
+While you are shopping at Rock Paper Scissors for that unique gift — showcasing cards, decor, and other must-haves — you will be enchanted by this charming town.

 Pro Tip: If you have time for a getaway stay in Wiscasset, you can find lots of great information in our Wiscasset destination guide.